wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 As a data scientist, often you will be required to explain how a learning algorithm works.
 Hence, it is very important to understand the mechanics behind them.

-In this Back to Basics series, I will go into the details of linear regression.
+In this post, I will go into the details of linear regression.

 ## What is linear regression?

 Linear regression is a supervised learning algorithm that predicts a real-valued output based on input values.

-Univariate linear regression regers to a linear regression with only one variable.
+Univariate linear regression refers to a linear regression with only one variable.
 Multivariate linear regression refers to a linear regression with more than one variables.

 ## Hypothesis

-The job of a linear regression is to learn a function that predicts the dependent variable.
+The objective of a linear regression is to learn a function that predicts the dependent variable.

-The hypothesis is typically represented by the following function:
+This hypothesis is typically represented by the following function:

 $$
 \begin{align}